little-apps/LittleSoftwareStatsDLL/README.md

 ### Credits ###
 Little Apps would like to thank the following for helping with this library for Little Software Stats:

+ - The [Palette CAD](http://palettecad.com/) team for making numerous improvements and fixes
  - [RapidJSON by Milo Yip](https://github.com/miloyip/rapidjson)
  - [TinyXML-2 by Lee Thomason](https://github.com/leethomason/tinyxml2/)